Current strategic projects

 The Advisory System for Processing, Innovation and Resource Exchange (ASPIRE) is an innovative online marketplace that intelligently matches Melbourne businesses with potential purchasers or recyclers of waste by-products.
 It reduces waste management costs and diverts the by-products of the manufacturing process from landfills to other alternate uses.

-MWRRG, through the strategic component of the Metropolitan Local Government Waste and Resource Recovery Fund, is supporting the development of a Facilitator’s Kit for councils who are involved in the ASPIRE program.
-The kit will assist these councils to introduce and promote ASPIRE to businesses in their municipalities.
+MWRRG, through the strategic component of the Metropolitan Local Government Waste and Resource Recovery Fund, has supported the development of a Facilitator’s Kit for councils who are involved in the ASPIRE program.
+The kit assists these councils to introduce and promote ASPIRE to businesses in their municipalities.

 ASPIRE has been developed by the City of Kingston and implemented over the past two years in partnership with CSIRO and three other councils (Hume, Knox, Greater Dandenong).